arduino/docs-content/content/learn/03.programming/05.arduino-and-python/arduino-and-python.md

 If you need help getting started with MicroPython on the **Nano 33 BLE Sense** board, you can check out the tutorials below:

 - [Getting started with MicroPython with Nano 33 BLE Sense](/tutorials/nano-33-ble-sense/getting-started-omv) (setting up your environment).
-- [Nano 33 BLE Sense Python guide](/tutorials/nano-33-ble-sense/ble-sense-python-api) (a collection of useful scripts).
+- [Nano 33 BLE Sense Python® guide](/tutorials/nano-33-ble-sense/ble-sense-python-api) (a collection of useful scripts).

 ***To reset the bootloader on the Nano 33 BLE Sense board, double tap the reset button quickly.
 This will reset your board to factory setting.***